 Music

-The ATAR Music course is one of the most challenging, yet stimulating and motivating, courses available to secondary school students.
-It is a highly rigorous course that requires a dedicated commitment to one’s chosen craft.
-The Music course is split evenly with fifty percent of the course assessment coming from practical performance (study of an instrument, voice or composition) and fifty percent from written theory (music skills, aural development and historical analysis).
+The ATAR Music course is one of the most stimulating and motivating courses available to secondary school students.
+It is a highly rigorous and creative exploration of, and commitment to, one’s chosen craft.
+The Music course is assessed equally across Written and Practical components; fifty percent of the course assessment coming from practical performance (study of an instrument or composition) and fifty percent from written theory (music skills, aural development and historical analysis).

 Classes are structured with specific focus on the four learning outcomes: